-Rationale & Points: For years the tobacco industry utilized social gatherings such as at bars and clubs to promote smoking among young adults.
-Such tobacco events normalized smoking in these places and made it part of the "experience" in these settings.
-103 It took hundreds of years to get rid of smoky bars and restaurants and the perception that this was normal and socially desirable.
-Smoke-Free Air law has been extremely successful in reducing tobacco exposure and consumption 104, 105, 106 and should not be undermined by allowing cannabis smoke exposure.
+105 Rigotti NA, Moran SE, Wechsler H. US college students' exposure to tobacco promotions: prevalence and association with tobacco use.
+American journal of public health, 2005;95(1), 138-144. doi:10.2105/AJPH.2003.026054 been extremely successful in reducing tobacco exposure and consumption ^{108,109,110} and should not be undermined by allowing cannabis smoke exposure.
 Going back to permitting on-site smoking or vaping of cannabis products undoes that effort.
 It also exposes workers to harmful second-hand smoke, even if from vaping.
 This is because, vaping, like smoking, produces harmful second-hand smoke components.
 New research shows that vaping smoke exacerbates asthma similarly to regular smoke.
 Research from San Francisco in a lounge which allowed only vaping and dabbing found average particulate matter was 564 ug/m3.
-The EPA says it should not be over 35.
-107 For this reason, jurisdictions that ban on-site consumption are awarded three points.
+The EPA says it should not be over 35.111 For this reason, jurisdictions that ban on-site consumption are awarded three points.
+Because jurisdictions only allowing delivery cannot prohibit on-site consumption in storefronts that do not exist, they cannot earn points in this category, but can make up for it by implementing the delivery-specific policies such as limiting delivery destinations.